 - 18.2 If an elected Governor's term of office is terminated [more than 90 days before it] before it expires, the Trust will invite the candidate who secured the second highest number of votes in the last election for that office to assume the position for the remainder of the retiring Governor's term, provided that he achieved at least five percent (5%) of the number of votes for that constituency (or class of constituency, as the case may be).
-If that candidate does not accept, the vacancy will be offered to the candidate who secured the next highest number of votes (provided that he achieved at least five percent (5%) of the number of votes), and so on. - 18.3 If no reserve candidate is available or willing to fill the vacancy, and an election is not due to be held within 6 months of the vacancy arising, an election will be held in accordance with the Election Scheme as soon as is reasonably practicable.
+If that candidate does not accept, the vacancy will be offered to the candidate who secured the next highest number of votes (provided that he achieved at least five percent (5%) of the number of votes of the number of votes (provided that he achieved at least five percent (5%) of the number of votes), and so on. - 18.3 If no reserve candidate is available or willing to fill the vacancy, and an election is not due to be held within 6 months of the vacancy arising, an election will be held in accordance with the Election Scheme as soon as is reasonably practicable.
 If an election is due to be held within 6 months, the office will stand vacant until the next scheduled election, unless the vacancy causes the aggregate number of Public Governors and Patient and Carer Governors to be less than half the total membership of the Council of Governors.
 In that case an election will be held in accordance with the Election Scheme as soon as reasonably practicable. - 18.4 No defect in the election or appointment of a Governor or deficiency in the composition of the Council of Governors shall affect the validity of any act or decision of the Council of Governors.